zekarias-tilahun/SelfGNN/README.md

 `--layers:` or `-l:`
 One or more integer values specifying the number of units for each GNN layer.
 Default is 512 128

+`--norms:` or `-nm:`
+The normalization scheme for each module.
+Default is `batch`.
+That is, a Batch Norm will be used in the prediction head.
+Specifying two inputs, e.g. ```--norms batch layer```, allows the model to use batch norm in the GNN encoder, and layer norm in the prediction head.
+Finally, specifying three inputs, e.g., ```--norms no batch layer``` activates the projection head and normalization is used as: No norm for GNN encoder, Batch Norm for projection head and Layer Norm for the prediction head.

 `--heads:` or `-hd:`
 One or more values specifying the number of heads for each GAT layer.